What Peplink Deployment Means

 Handover Documentation

 A deployment without documentation is a liability.
 When something goes wrong at 2am and you need to understand how the network is configured, a well-organised handover pack is worth its weight in gold.
-We produce comprehensive documentation for every deployment, regardless of size.
+Every deployment ships with the full documentation set: topology diagrams, configuration backups, runbooks, cable schedules and test results.

 What the handover pack includes